 - Guide 1: How to Remove Webroot Lockscreen Virus from Windows.

-- Guide 2: Get rid of Webroot Lockscreen Virus from Mac OS X.
+- Guide 2: Get rid of Webroot Lockscreen Virus on Mac OS X.

-- Guide 3: Remove Webroot Lockscreen Virus from Google Chrome.
+- Guide 3: Remove Webroot Lockscreen Virus in Google Chrome.

 - Guide 4: Erase Webroot Lockscreen Virus from Mozilla Firefox.